anjennings/quick-camera-processing-tool/README.md

 I have a camera that takes really nice raw photos.
 Unfortunately, raw photos take up a lot of space.
-This tool can read all photos in a specified directory and convert them to a compressed format that can be more easily reviewed.
+This tool can read all photos in a specified directory and convert a copy to a compressed format so that all shots can be quickly reviewed and only the best need to be imported.
+This is especially useful when taking a lot of similar shots or when using burst mode.
-My camera is a sony so its `.ARW` -> `.jpeg` but it could probably be modified to use other raw photo types.
+My camera is a Sony so raw photos are `.ARW`. `.Jpeg` is the fastest file to conver to but it could probably be modified to use other input and output photo types.